Ms. Meyers is a mom, teacher, and author who writes about issues in early childhood education and parenting.

 When my first-born child got referred for special education at 3, it pained me beyond belief.
 Bringing my son to speech and occupational therapy sessions three times a week while my friends attended Mommy and Me classes and met for play dates in the park left me feeling sad and isolated.
 When he got officially diagnosed with autism at 5, I was convinced that my life would forever be void of joy and only filled with constant worry and despair.

-Now, 12 years have passed, and my son is thriving at public high school.
+Now, 12 years have passed, and my son is thriving in public high school.
 He earns good grades and is surrounded by a small but loyal group of buddies.
 Today, I credit early intervention for my son's success and encourage other parents to embrace these services.
 Earlier is better for special education and the help that's plentiful in the first five years dwindles as kids grow older.
 If your child is referred for early invention services, recognize it as a marvelous opportunity and avoid the following mistakes.